FluvialSeds/rampedpyrox/docs/walkthrough.rst

 Comprehensive Walkthrough
 =========================
-The following examples should form a comprehensive walkthough of downloading the package, getting thermogram data into the right form for importing, running the DAEM inverse model to generate an activation energy (E) probability density function [p\ :sub:`0`\ (E)], determining the E range contained in each RPO fraction, correcting isotope values for blank and kinetic fractionation, and generating all necessary plots and tables for data analysis.
+The following examples should form a comprehensive walkthough of downloading the package, getting thermogram data into the right form for importing, running the DAEM inverse model to generate an activation energy (E) probability density function [p(0,E)], determining the E range contained in each RPO fraction, correcting isotope values for blank and kinetic fractionation, and generating all necessary plots and tables for data analysis.

 For detailed information on class attributes, methods, and parameters, consult the `Package Reference Documentation` or use the ``help()`` command from within Python.